yeshuaacademy/openfund/instructions/stripe.md

-# Stripe Integration Guide - MicroSaaS Fast Boilerplate
+# ProChat MicroSaaS Fast Boilerplate — Stripe Integration Guide

+These guidelines are app‑agnostic and apply to any microSaaS product built on the ProChat MicroSaaS Fast Boilerplate.
+This document defines how Stripe must be integrated, protected, and extended in a safe and predictable way for all future apps.

 ## Stripe Version and Setup